 When the worst happens, an experienced wrongful death attorney at Bisnar Chase will fight to ensure justice is done.
 When you work with our firm, our entire team is behind you.

 Who Can File a Wrongful Death Claim?

 There are two factors that should be present in order to have a strong foundation for a wrongful death claim.
-First that the victim died due to the negligence of another and the loss of that individual caused the surviving family members great pain and suffering.
+First, that the victim died due to the negligence of another.
+Second, the loss of that individual caused the surviving family members great pain and suffering.

 People who can file a wrongful death claim include surviving children, spouses, and the deceased’s parents.